We reviewed dozens of single electric ovens to shortlist our 10 best options

 Single Oven Capacity can vary between 51 and 76 litres.
 The average single oven has a cooking capacity of 64 litres.

-This compares to an average double oven that can have a total cooking capacity of 127 litres, split between the main oven (62 litres) and top oven (35 litres).
+This compares to an average twin oven that can have a total cooking capacity of 127 litres, split between the main oven (62 litres) and top oven (35 litres).
 Another dependent on how much you can comfortably fit in the oven is the positioning of shelves.

 You don’t need to be alarmed about measuring up for your new built-in single electric oven, the process really is very simple – there is only one measurement to take and that is the height!
 Grab yourself a tape measure, a sheet of paper and a pen or pencil.